lukcad/zproducts/README.md

 # zproducts

-This is simplest example which was created by using SAP Build Code and gen-AI extension named as `Joule`.
+This is simplest example which was created by using `SAP Build Code` (BTP tool) and gen-AI extension named as `Joule`.

 By Jouly's help it was created model and sample data.